arvados/arvados/doc/install/install-workbench-app.md

 your API server.
 Use the example values as a guide.
 * If you choose not to use https, make sure to also set `config.force_ssl = false` in the API server's `production.rb` file.

+Copy `config/piwik.yml.example` to `config/piwik.yml` and edit to suit.

 ## Apache/Passenger